Contains the active ingredient desvenlafaxine (as benzoate)

 What APO-Desvenlafaxine MR Tablet looks like

-APO-Desvenlafaxine MR 50mg Tablet is a light pink, biconvex, round shaped, film coated tablets debossed with "DV" on one side
+Light pink, biconvex, round shaped, film coated tablets debossed with "DV" on one

-APO-Desvenlafaxine MR 100 mg Tablet: Each modified release tablet contains 100 mg of Desvenlafaxine benzoate as the active
+Each modified release tablet contains 50 mg or 100 mg of desvenlafaxine benzoate as

 It also contains the following inactive ingredients: